 - insert notification as an HTML file attachment,

 - do not insert notification.

-If you decide to notify the recipient of the modified message, click the Options button to open a simplified version of the Editor and compose the notification message (Fig. 8.).
+If you decide to notify the recipient of the modified message, click the Options button to open a simplified version of the signature template editor and compose the notification message (Fig. 8.).